 (a) A grant of not less than $7,000 to an organization to conduct a community run or walk event series.
 Grant funds shall be used to organize weekly run or walk events in at least 3 locations, and may be spent on outreach, advertising, equipment, or permits associated with the event series.

-(b) One or more grants that total not less than $50,000 for regular activation of spaces in Ward 1 at Columbia Heights Plaza, 14th and Girard Park, and Unity Plaza.
+(b) One or more grants that total not less than $50,000 for regular activation of spaces in Ward 1 at Columbia Heights Civic Plaza, 14th and Girard Park, and Unity Park.

 (c) A grant of not less than $500,000 to an organization developing an urban farm and community wellness space in Oxon Run Park in Ward 8.

+(d) A grant of not less than $375,000 to a non-profit organization working on the restoration of the Chesapeake and Ohio Canal in Georgetown to support the design of a welcome center.

 SUBTITLE D. UNIVERSITY OF THE DISTRICT OF COLUMBIA FUNDRAISING MATCH